josephzidell/joelang.dev/docs/learn/types/index.md

 ## Built-in types

-Joelang has a rich array of types:
+Joelang has a rich set of types:

 - [Arrays](array.md)
 - [Bools](bool.md)